 One can learn much by reading around this subject – and it is necessary to do so because for most, this vital key to self-empowerment and wisdom has been missing from their education.

-I give a very comprehensive teaching on this in my book, Reclaiming Sovereignty – and it will give you a good grounding in the whole subject.
-But at the end of the day, one has to step forward, like the Fool going over the cliff, to practically experience journeying inter-dimensionally to and fro, between the veils of the Divine Feminine, in order to achieve Sovereignty.
+So reading about is a good first start.
+But then one has to step forward, like the Fool going over the cliff, to practically experience journeying inter-dimensionally to and fro, between the veils of the Divine Feminine, in order to achieve Sovereignty.